-At its core, it is somewhat agnostic, in that the vast majority of its adherents believe that it is impossible to accurately define or imagine the Supreme God.
-So rather than treat the Supreme God as a Santa Claus type figure who it’s okay to make our petty requests to, practitioners petition the Lwa or Orishas instead.
-This serves the dual purpose of avoiding blasphemy and working with nature, rather than against it or in spite of it, to fulfil one’s desires or get things done properly.
+At its core, it is somewhat agnostic, in that the vast majority of adherents believe that it is impossible to accurately define or imagine the Supreme God.
+So rather than treat the Supreme God as a Santa Claus type figure who it’s okay to make our petty requests to, practitioners petition theVodun, Lwa, or Orishas instead.
+This serves the dual purpose of avoiding blasphemy and working with nature, rather than against it or in spite of it, to fulfill one’s desires or get things done properly.

 Because of political, cultural, and social changes and upheavals, Vodun is not practiced in the same way it was in pre colonial times, even in Africa.
 Some changes were for the better, and some for the worse, and some are a matter of opinion.
 Overall though, the vast majority of practitioners today are balanced people being true to their time tested ancestral faiths.

 One thing that needs to be made very clear about Vodun is that it is practiced in different ways in different regions in Africa and abroad.
 How it is practiced in southern Benin is different from how it is practiced just an hour drive away, and also different from how it is practiced in various places in Nigeria, Ghana, etc.